medusajs/medusa/docs/content/add-plugins/contentful/index.md

 ### Publish Products

-Products added through the integration with the Medusa server are by default saved as drafts.
+Products added through the integration with the Medusa backend are by default saved as drafts.
 To show them on the storefront, you must set them as published.

 To do that, open your Contentful Space Dashboard and click on Content in the Navigation bar.
 Then, change Any to Product in the select field next to the search bar.
 This shows only the content of the type Product, rather than all content.